Head of Digital Strategy and teacher of Computing. I'm not a big fan of shoes...

-This was written as a response to Pete Bell’s blogpost ICT and Computing in Schools – Harness a new dawn AQA have attempted (2009)to take this issue seriously and consulted IBM, British Aerospace and other big corps to identify what they want from graduates.
+AQA have attempted (2009)to take this issue seriously and consulted IBM, British Aerospace and other big corps to identify what they want from graduates.
 The answer, according to Barbara Wilson – chief examiner at the time – was business-savvy young people who understand how technology can add value to an organisation and the complicated process of implementing tech successfully.
 The new ICT A Level spec attempts to do this.
 I quite like it.
 Paper projects are still a problem.
 I hope to see the end of these shortly, but it is not easy to nurture the real-life project process without interaction (research, deliverables, testing) with users and clients.
 A controlled assessment approach might otherwise be a good idea.
 Fixed time frame.
 A range of problems set by the board.
 Effectively a practical exam.